-In rare and exceptional circumstances where staff urgently need to contact a student or parent by telephone and do not have access to a school-owned device, they will discuss this with a senior member of staff.
-If it is agreed there is no alternative to using a personally owned device, staff members will always use 'caller withheld' to ensure the pupil and/or parent is not able to identify the staff member's personal contact details.
+In rare and exceptional circumstances where staff urgently need to contact a student or parent by telephone and do not have access to a LAMP-owned device, they will discuss this with a senior member of staff.
+If it is agreed there is no alternative to using a personally owned device, staff members will always use 'caller withheld' to ensure the student and/or parent is not able to identify the staff member's personal contact details.

 Staff also receive advice regarding their personal online activity, use of social networking and electronic communication with students, about which there are strict rules.
+This is contained in the LAMP Staff code of conduct and employee handbook.

 Staff found to be in breach of these rules may be the subject of a referral to the LADO and/or may be subject to disciplinary action.

-Child protection procedures
+28. Child protection procedures

-Recognising abuse
+Recognising abuse, neglect and exploitation

-To ensure that our students are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.
+To ensure that our students are protected from harm, we need to understand what types of behaviour constitute abuse, neglect and exploitation.